Anti-Bribery for Sales · Module 1 of 2

 What to take into next week's meetings

-2. Three signals the customer is testing where your line is.
-Escalating spend across consecutive meetings.
-"Don't bother with the paperwork on this one."
-Anything offered with a renewal or tender decision in the same fortnight.
+2. Three signals the customer is testing your line.
+Escalating spend.
+"Don't bother with the paperwork."
+Anything offered within a fortnight of a decision.

-3. Two-click pre-clear before the dinner, not after.
+3. Pre-clear before the dinner, not after.
 The 90-second form is the lifeline, not the brake.
-If compliance can answer in 24 hours, you can use it on a Friday night without losing the moment.

-4. The NSW s.249B timing test in plain English.
-AFP and ASIC will ask two questions about any hospitality you took: how big was it, and how close was it to a decision in your gift.
-Big plus close reads as a corrupt reward, no matter what either side intended.
+4. The NSW s.249B timing test.
+AFP and ASIC ask how big the hospitality was and how close to a decision in your gift.
+Big plus close reads as a corrupt reward.

 Key Legal References